billmclean/GaussQuadrature.jl/README.md

 GaussQuadrature.jl
 ==================

-Julia package to compute weights and points for the classical Gauss quadrature rules.
+Julia package to compute points and weights for Gauss quadrature rules using the Golub-Welsch algorithm.

+Handles the classical Legendre, Chebyshev, Jacobi, Laguerre and Hermite weights, as well as a logarithmic weight function.
+In general, the Gauss rule is available for any custom weight function such that the coefficients are known for the three-term recurrence relation satisfied by the associated orthogonal polynomials, or such that appropriate modified moments are known.

-Handles the Legendre, Chebyshev, Jacobi, Laguerre and Hermite weights, and also provides the Lobatto and Radau variants of the Gauss rules.
+The Lobatto and Radau variants of all these rules are also provided by appropriate choice of the `endpt` argument.

-For example, to obtain a plain 5-point Gauss-Legendre rule do
+For example, to obtain a plain 5-point Gauss-Legendre rule with weight function `w(x)=1` on the interval `-1 < x < -1` do

     julia> using GaussQuadrature
     julia> x, w = legendre(5)

+whereas for the Lobatto version do

+    julia> x, w = legendre(5, both)

-Read the initial comments in the src/GaussQuadrature.jl module for full details, or read the help documentation for the individual functions called legendre, chebyshev, jacobi, laguerre and hermite.
+Read the initial comments in the src/GaussQuadrature.jl module for full details, or read the help documentation for the individual functions called `legendre`, `chebyshev`, `jacobi`, `laguerre`, `hermite`, `logweight` and `custom_gauss_rule`.

-Changelog:

-2013-10-12
-Initial release, version 0.1, tested with Julia 0.2 pre-release.

-2013-11-01
-Version 0.2, with support for arbitrary FloatingPoint arithmetic.
-Works with Julia 0.3.

-2015-09-25
-Version 0.3, remove deprecated features for Julia 0.4, add documentation for individual functions.

-2015-10-17
-Version 0.3.1, add basic test for Travis, register package.

-2016-07-16
-Version 0.3.2, change EndPt label type to avoid deprecation warnings in Julia 0.5.